jakobib/jefferson-library-classification/README.md

 ## Classification data

 The classifications have been digitized as CSV files.
-The files are archive as part of this publication at <https://doi.org/10.5281/zenodo.1459628> and managed in a GitHub repository at <https://github.com/jakobib/jefferson-library-classification>:
+The files are archived as part of this publication at <https://doi.org/10.5281/zenodo.1459628> and managed in a GitHub repository at <https://github.com/jakobib/jefferson-library-classification>:

 * `jefferson-classification-1783.csv` (Jefferson's second library before sold to Congress)
 * `jefferson-classification-1815.csv` (Jefferson's second library when sold to Congress)